Cvarona99/JAva-2024/README.md

 Module 1 - Java fundamentals.

-Module 2 - Advanced Java and SQL / database as well as Springframework fundamentals.
+Module 2 - Advanced Java, SQL / database, Spring framework, and REST API methodology.

 Capstones - Team projects that make use of the module's skills.